prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 This step is where various testing processes are happening:

-- internally: regression testing with Woo maintained extensions, regression testing in multiple environments, and exploration testing (including by the contributing teams)
+- internally: regression testing with Woo maintained extensions, regression testing in multiple environments, and exploration testing (including by the contributing teams).
-- community: the Developer Advocacy team updates the pre-release announcement so the community can give the RC a try
+- community: the Developer Advocacy team updates the pre-release announcement so the community can [begin testing](/docs/contribution/testing/beta-testing/) the release.

 ### RC2 (RC1 + 1 week)